 Jeff Cole is a recent graduate of the Cincinnati police academy who dreams of working undercover.
 His wish is granted and through success is given the task of taking down state-wide crack ...
 See full summary »

 Story of a promising high school basketball star and his relationships with two brothers, one a drug dealer and the other a former basketball star fallen on hard times and now employed as a security guard.

 Tommy Brown and his friend Sincere are gangsters who have learned how to make a good living by dealing drugs and pulling armed robberies.
 Tommy and Sincere have been able to move out of the ghetto in Queens where they were raised and relocate to an upscale section of Manhattan; they would seem to have it made, but both realize that their lives are headed toward a dead end.
 Sincere begins getting in touch with his African roots and tries to convince his girlfriend Tionne that they should emigrate to the Motherland, while Tommy has a religious awakening and joins the Nation of Islam.
 Written by

-Published by Zomba Enterprises, Inc./Ill Will Music, Inc.
+Published by Zomba Songs Inc./R. Kelly Publishing, Inc.

 Was this review helpful to you?